Land purchases and land enhancement protect critical iguana habitat.

-Iguanas often occur in highly degraded areas where significant restoration is needed to ensure vital plant species and habitat characteristics are available to support a sustainable population.
-In more extreme cases it is necessary to purchase land privately in order to guarantee that suitable habitat is available, and protection is enforced.
-These land parcels often then need significant restoration in order to be able to support a sustainable population of reproducing iguanas.
+Iguanas are often found in highly degraded areas where significant restoration is needed to ensure vital plant species and habitat characteristics are available to support sustainable iguana populations.
+Support is also needed for maintaining and patrolling nature reserves where iguanas live.
+In more extreme cases, it is necessary to purchase land privately in order to guarantee that suitable habitat is available and protection is enforced.

-In recent years the IIF support Grupo Jaragua in purchasing two parcels of land in the Dominican Republic, totaling nearly 70 acres, both of which were deemed important nesting grounds for the Endangered Ricord’s Rock Iguana and the Endangered Rhinoceros Rock Iguana.
-Had this land not been privately purchased the habitat would have been converted for agriculture or cattle grazing and lost to the iguanas, and many other important native species.
-Both parcels required significant restoration to bring back several plant species, the fruits of which comprise an important seasonal food source for iguanas.
-In addition to supporting these subsequent restoration activities the IIF has also support similar activities in other parts of these iguanas’ ranges.
-The IIF has also supported restoration activities in Guatemala, Fiji, and Jamaica.
+In recent years, IIF has supported habitat restoration activities in Guatemala, Honduras, Fiji, and Jamaica.
+In the Dominican Republic, IIF provided funding to the nonprofit Grupo Jaragua to purchase two parcels of land totaling nearly 70 acres, both of which were deemed important nesting grounds for the Endangered Ricord’s Rock Iguana and the Endangered Rhinoceros Rock Iguana.
+Had this land not been privately purchased, the habitat would have been converted for agriculture or cattle grazing and lost to the iguanas and other important native species.
+Both parcels required significant restoration to bring back several plants that provide a seasonal food source for iguanas.